-“Everyone involved from students to staff and faculty were eager to participate,” said Kimberly DeLauro, dean, liberal arts.
-“Since it was virtual, we weren’t sure how much engagement we would get, but the energy for the conference was great.
-I joined several of the breakout rooms and everyone was engaged in the chat.”
+"Everyone involved — from students to staff and faculty — were eager to participate," said Dr. Kimberly DeLauro, liberal arts dean.
+"Since it was virtual, we weren't sure how much engagement we would get, but the energy for the conference was great.
+I joined several of the breakout rooms, and everyone was engaged in the chat."

 DeLauro and her senior administrative assistant, Claudia Alvarez, saw the potential for students to engage with the College in a meaningful way.

-“There so much diversity training for faculty and staff, but we wanted something more for students,” DeLauro said.
-“If we are sending these students out into the real-world, they will also need to navigate the waters of a diverse workplace.
-We tried to include topics relevant to their world and emphasized communicating with those who are different.”
+"There's so much diversity training for faculty and staff, but we wanted something more for students," DeLauro said.
+"If we are sending these students out into the real world, they will also need to navigate the waters of a diverse workplace.
+We tried to include topics relevant to their world and emphasized communicating with those who are different."

 "I found the breakout session about racial diversity to be really powerful," said Safira Maradiago, student.
 "I learned a lot about how to choose your words carefully.
 Words should be used to heal and not hurt."

-Even though the conference was virtual, speakers were able to connect with students in a way that the classroom may not allow.
+Even though the conference was virtual, speakers connected with students in a way that the classroom may not allow.

 "Students don't always get to see their instructors let their guard down and share personal experiences," said DeLauro.
 "The students seemed to appreciate the open dialogue and relatable life experiences."

-Students were able to choose which breakout sessions they wanted to attend based on personal preference and were open to candid discussions.
+Students could choose which breakout sessions they wanted to attend based on personal preference and were open to candid discussions.